grafana/grafana/docs/sources/dashboards/create-manage-playlists/index.md

 You can start a playlist in six different view modes.
 View modes determine how the menus and navigation bar appear on the dashboards as well as how panels are sized.

-By default, each dashboard is displayed for the amount of time entered in the **Interval** field, which you set when you create or edit a playlist.
-After you start a playlist, you can control it with the controls in the navbar at the top-right corner of the screen.

 1. Click **Dashboards** in the main menu.
 1. Click **Playlists**.
-1. Find the playlist you want to start, then click **Start playlist**.
+1. Find the desired playlist and click **Start playlist**.
-1. In the dialog box that opens, select one of the six playlist modes available, based on the information in the table below.
+1. In the dialog box that opens, select one of the [six playlist modes](#playlist-modes) available.
 1. Disable any dashboard controls that you don't want displayed while the list plays; these controls are enabled and visible by default.
 Select from:

    - **Time and refresh**